-No one expects to get hurt on a bus when they climb aboard to get to work or to travel for vacation.
-However, bus accidents happen much more often than they should in California, and people get hurt.
+No one expects to experience and accident when they climb aboard to get to work or to travel for vacation.
+However, bus accidents happen much more often than they should in California, and people get injured.

 If you are injured on a bus, and it is a public bus–AC Transit, San Francisco Muni, BART or anything like that–then the rules change a little bit.